dianamurariu/Rock-paper-scissors/README.md

 - The winner of each round is determined by the rules: Rock crushes scissors, scissors cut paper and paper covers rock.
 - The game consists of 7 rounds.
 - After 7 rounds, the final result is displayed in an alert.

-## Project Structure

-The project is organized as follows:

-- **index.html**: The main HTML file containing the structure of the Rock, Paper, Scissors game.
-- **styles.css**: The CSS file with styles for different screen sizes and elements.
-- **script.js**: The JS file with logic to handle user input, computer moves, score counting, and result display.

 ## Features